In this article, we will learn how to search a substring from a given string in Excel.

 Syntax of ISNUMBER:

-FIND function returns the location number of the character at which a specific character or text string is first found, reading left to right (case-sensitive).
+The FIND function returns the position of the character in a text string, reading left to right (case-sensitive).

 Syntax of Find:

 Here we have two columns.
 Substring in Column B and Given string in Column A.